 During a near-fatal road traffic accident some years ago, Mark suffered some spinal injuries, which prevented him from pursuing his mainstay career of illusion, but the spinal injuries don't affect his ghostly productions.

-Due to the road accident, Mark prematurely launched the Mystery Ghost Bus of South Africa in 2000 for private groups and then to the public in 2001 - a concept which he had devised in 1988 when he, his cousin & some friends, boarded the original London Ghost Bus (of 1988) - except that the Mystery Ghost Bus of South Africa is a 'Theatre-On-Wheels' production.
+Due to the road accident, Mark prematurely launched the Mystery Ghost Bus of South Africa in 2000 for private groups and then to the public in 2001 - a concept which he had devised in 1988 when he, his cousin & some friends, boarded the 'original' London Ghost Bus of 1988 - except that the Mystery Ghost Bus of South Africa is a 'Theatre-On-Wheels' production rather than a tour (and which has seen spin-off productions arising from it, such as the Mystery Ghost Hunt, Mystery Ghost Dinners, and Mystery Ghost Weekends).